alphagov/govuk-content-publishing-guidance/app/formatting-content/text-formatting/headings.md

 ```
 Do not use bold text instead of hashtags.
 This is inaccessible because a screen reader will not recognise it as a header.

-There’s no need to use this code in the page title and summary.
+There's no need to use this code in the page title and summary.
 They are styled automatically.

 See the section about headings in the [content structuring guidance](/writing-to-gov-uk-standards/tone-of-voice/clear-structure/) for more help with writing headings.